 Subject to eligibility, UK and EU students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.

-For comprehensive information about the financial support available to eligible UK and EU students joining this programme, together with details of how to apply for potential funding, please view our Money Matters 2020/21 guide for your intended mode of study.
+For comprehensive information about the financial support available to eligible UK and EU students joining this programme in academic year 2020/21, together with details of how to apply for potential funding, please view our Money Matters 2020/21 guide for your intended mode of study.

 - Money Matters 2020/21 Full-Time: www.edgehill.ac.uk/undergradfinance2020

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.